|

 In the Sermon on the Mount, Jesus talks about how we should pray.
-Here are some the characteristics:-
+Here are some of the characteristics:-

 "When you pray, you shall not be as the hypocrites, for they love to stand and pray in the synagogues and in the corners of the streets, that they may be seen by men.
 Most certainly, I tell you, they have received their reward.